Democrats say US President Donald Trump had a 'meltdown' at White House meeting

 He started on a positive note, suggesting they "work out a good deal," but then talked about crippling economic sanctions and concluded that the world "will look upon you forever as the devil if good things don't happen.
 Don't be a tough guy.
 Don't be a fool!"

-In public appearances Wednesday, Trump said he was fulfilling a campaign promise to bring U.S. troops home from "endless wars" in the Middle East -- casting aside criticism that a sudden U.S. withdrawal from Syria betrays the Kurdish fighters, stains U.S. credibility around the world and opens an important region to Russia, which is moving in.
+In public appearances Wednesday, Trump said he was fulfilling a campaign promise to bring US troops home from "endless wars" in the Middle East -- casting aside criticism that a sudden US withdrawal from Syria betrays the Kurdish fighters, stains US credibility around the world and opens an important region to Russia, which is moving in.

 "We have a situation where Turkey is taking land from Syria.
 Syria's not happy about it.
 Let them work it out," Trump said.
 "They have a problem at a border.
 It's not our border.
 We shouldn't be losing lives over it."